No Tags Found!

 Dear Paradoxical,

-Have you identified the mini-max for the salary band?
+Have you identified the min-max for the salary band?
 Parity would be easy when you draw the range.
-Just as Pratibha have mentioned, an employee working for you have been up-skilled and trained.
-On the top , the loyalty bonus is often disbursed not as a lump-sum payment but through the gradual increase in the salary.
-Please identify the reasons , you will be able to cite the growth map and add to the motivations of your employees.
+Just as Pratibha has mentioned, an employee working for you has been upskilled and trained.
+On top of that, the loyalty bonus is often disbursed not as a lump-sum payment but through a gradual increase in the salary.
+Please identify the reasons; you will be able to cite the growth map and add to the motivations of your employees.

 From India, Mumbai

-Not only the existing basic pay is to be protected but since the employee concerned is being entrusted the greater responsibility,in such cases extra incentive in token of appreciation of performance is also necessary which can be equal to two or at least one annual grade increment of next higher post.
+Not only should the existing basic pay be protected, but since the employee concerned is being entrusted with greater responsibility, in such cases, extra incentives in token of appreciation for performance are also necessary.
+This can be equal to two or at least one annual grade increment of the next higher post.

 From India, Bhopal